 Causes of High Blood Pressure

-There are two forms of high blood pressure:
+There are two possible types of high blood pressure:

 - primary hypertension (common)